suffolklibraries/lgc/content/collections/events/playing-up-07-01.md

   [0333 666 3366](tel:03336663366)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730112625
+updated_at: 1730910864
 duplicated_from: 784dc695-65a3-469e-9358-0983db9970c1
-attendance_information: 'People living with dementia and their families'
+attendance_information: 'adult carers'
 ---
-A fun weekly group for people and families living with dementia.
+Free acting classes for adult carers.